Makus-Moeller/DIKUGames/README.md

 <br>

 # DIKUGames
-Repo for solving assignments with DIKUArcade for DIKU course Software Development
+Repo for arcade games developed as part of the DIKU course Software Development.

-To start working on the assignments, follow the instructions in the assignment description to create a **duplication** of this repository.
+To play Galaga and Breakout clone repo and submodules (Obs.
+Dikuarcade might have restricted access).
+Enter dotnet build and dotnet run in your commad line and you should be up running.